matsq4/mgrpguides/about.md

 ### Hello!

-**I'm Matthew Wang!** I've been dabbling with digital and graphic design for the past 4 years and have produced various school-based works.
+**I'm Matthew!** I've been dabbling with digital and graphic design for the past 4 years and have produced various school-based works.
 I am a coordinated and creative and I put great focus on making my work engaging and human-oriented.
 I am someone who is motivated and passionate about what I do, so I put my all into any projects I am involved in.
 I enjoy taking intiative and helping others when within my ability.

 #### Experience: